bashmarklets/xcat/README.md

 - gives basic information about the file if file type is not recognised (or if relevant applications are not installed)
 - can deduce file extension based on mime type in some situations
+- lists tables for sqlite3 databases and schema when forced